pratikbuilds/account_socket/README.md

 ## What It Does

-Subscribes to Solana program accounts via Carbon RPC, decodes them, stores in SQLite + Redis, and broadcasts updates to WebSocket clients.
+Subscribes to Solana program accounts via Carbon datapipeline, decodes them, stores in SQLite + Redis, and broadcasts updates to WebSocket clients.

 **Currently monitoring:** Meteora DAMM V2 program (can be changed to any Solana program)